Listen to this article

 Be sure to get an ID copy from the person that acts on behalf of the company selling the property, in case you buy the property from a company (and not a private person).

 The person should be certified to present the selling company at the Land office.
 Request documents that prove this.

 The Ministry of commerce should have issued a certificate previously, be sure to receive a bona fide copy of that certificate.

 When you have found a property that suits your needs, you’ll need to prepare a deposit equal to 10% of the property value.

-You’ve already done a decent share of the process at this stage, the next step is that you and the seller visit the Cadastral Office and receive the documentation needed.
+At this stage, you’ve already managed most parts of the process.
+The next step is for you and the seller to visit the Cadastral Office and receive the documentation needed.

 In general, the Castral Office will need up to a month to prepare the documents, signed and ready for submission.

 When you have received the documents from the Cadastral Office, you need to visit the General Department of Taxation, that will handle your payment of the transfer tax.

 If you’ve made it this far, the seller will join you for a new visit to the Castral Office, to sign the buying agreement.
 Be sure to bring your receipt received when you paid the transfer tax, as this will be needed.